 In young people’s skin there are good quantities of collagen and elastic fibers which help keep it supple and firm.
 These substances can diminish due to environmental factors such as sun exposure, bad habits such as smoking and physiological changes.
 Wrinkles, sagging skin and enlarged pores are all results of the decrease in elastin and collagen amounts.

 In a derma roller there is a rotating head equipped with acupuncture type needles that subtly pierce the skin as it is rolled.
 You can roll on any section of your face, be it right cheek, left cheek, forehead, lips, chin, neck, jowls; you can even roll the upper chest.
 You can roll over each area about 4 to 10 times, with a small amount of force, while varying direction each time (back and forth or up and down) to create small holes in your skin.
 This sends a signal that your skin has been wounded.
 In response, your body gathers elastin and collagen on the site to repair the damage.
 For added protection, you would apply a night cream and serum on the area.
 Skin care products can penetrate the depths of your skin thanks to derma rolling.
-How deep the needle penetrates can be changed to suit individual needs, whether the derma rolling is done at a dermatologist, a skin specialist or at home.
+How deep the needle penetrates can be changed to suit individual needs, whether the derma rolling is done at a skin specialist, a skin specialist or at home.
 Buying derma rollers would cost around $30 to $220 (they can be used for 3 or 4 months), as opposed to treatment in clinic which can cost about $250 per session.
 At-home derma rollers have smaller needles compared to the ones used by professionals, so they won’t hurt as much; they can prove very useful as a do-it-yourself skincare product.
 Clinical treatments may have immediate and more obvious results but they also bring side effects such as bleeding and pain.
 They are generally more costly as well.
 Derma rolling done at home is more affordable and can provide good results when done regularly.
 And it won’t hurt you that much either.

 How to Select Your At-Home Derma Roller